humane-ai/roseflow/README.md

 The [TensorFlow C API](https://www.tensorflow.org/code/tensorflow/c/c_api.h) exposes internal core functions of TensorFlow that enable constructing and executing TensorFlow graphs.
 This gem providers access to the complete TensorFlow C API from within Ruby.

+**WARNING**

+_This gem is still early in development and does not yet provide any easy way to use TensorFlow in Ruby.
+All C API calls are mapped over the FFI, but some of them are still incomplete or not properly covered by tests._

 ## Installation

 Pre-requisites: